 - premises licences

-Under the Licensing Act we must review and publish a statement of our licensing policy every five years.
+Under the Gambling Act we must review and publish a statement of our licensing principles every three years.
 You can read more about how we review our licensing policies below.

 For further information about the Gambling Act, please contact the Licensing team.